Created on

-This article describes the behavior of FortiManager in managing FortiGate HA deployed in Public Cloud such as AWS or Azure with vdom-exception configured.
+This article describes the behavior of FortiManager in managing FortiGate HA deployed in a Public Cloud such as AWS or Azure with vdom-exception configured.

 FortiManager v7.2.2.